brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 4. Start the PHP server
 5. Read the next section so that you can look at GraphiQL knowing the app

-TODO: rewrite readme in english to help these steps

 ### Development Cycle

-This are the steps I usually take when I add a new functionality to the system:
+These are the steps I usually take when I add any new functionality to a system:

-1. Define the functionality
+1. Define functionality
-2. Define the Schema
+2. Define Schema
 3. Write test(s)
-4. Making test pass - Improving the schema and the resolver
+4. Make test pass - Improving the schema and the resolver
 5. Refactor

 ### Defining the Functionality We Are Going to Add